Photosynthesis Powers Life and Sustains Ecosystems Worldwide

 The Basics of Photosynthesis:

-Photosynthesis occurs in the chloroplasts of plant cells, where chlorophyll—the green pigment—absorbs light energy.
-This process can be divided into two main stages: the light-dependent reactions and the light-independent reactions, also known as the Calvin Cycle.
-During the light-dependent reactions, which take place in the thylakoid membranes, sunlight is absorbed by chlorophyll and used to split water molecules into oxygen, protons, and electrons.
-This reaction generates ATP (adenosine triphosphate) and NADPH (nicotinamide adenine dinucleotide phosphate), which are energy-rich molecules that fuel the Calvin Cycle.
+The light-dependent reactions happen in the thylakoid membranes, where sunlight is absorbed by chlorophyll.
+This energy splits water molecules into oxygen, protons, and electrons.
+The reaction generates ATP (adenosine triphosphate) and NADPH (nicotinamide adenine dinucleotide phosphate).
+These energy-rich molecules fuel the Calvin Cycle.

-In the Calvin Cycle, which occurs in the stroma of the chloroplasts, carbon dioxide is converted into glucose using the ATP and NADPH produced during the light-dependent reactions.
-This process does not require light, making it possible for the plant to continue producing energy even when sunlight is not available.
-The glucose produced in the Calvin Cycle serves as a vital energy source for the plant and, ultimately, for other organisms that consume the plant.
+In the Calvin Cycle, which occurs in the stroma of chloroplasts, carbon dioxide is converted into glucose.
+This process uses ATP and NADPH made during the light-dependent reactions.
+Since it does not need light, the plant can keep producing energy even without sunlight.
+The glucose produced becomes a vital energy source for the plant and other organisms that consume it.

 The Role of Chlorophyll in Photosynthesis